Produce

 Pantry

-Store whole apples in a cool, dark place, away from direct sunlight and other fruits that produce ethylene gas.
+Store in a cool, dark place, away from direct sunlight.
+Keep separate from other fruits that produce ethylene gas, as this can accelerate ripening.

 Refrigerator